luontola/tdd-mooc-small-steps/README.md

 Running all tests between every change, you'll find out immediately if you broke something, so fixing it is easy and quick.
 Often the fastest fix is to just undo the failed change and try again, but with even smaller steps.

+With good support for automated refactorings in your IDE, it can expand the range of safe moves.
+For example, it may allow changing a function signature and all calls to that function in a single step.

 ### Example: parallel change

+One very common refactoring strategy is to have the new and old code exist side-by-side, until all code has been migrated to use the new code, and the old code can be removed.

+(It works also for entire systems, such as the change from [NMT](https://en.wikipedia.org/wiki/Nordic_Mobile_Telephone) to [GSM](https://en.wikipedia.org/wiki/GSM) networks.
+And lots of public sector IT projects fail because of doing a big bang release instead of parallel change.)

-One refactoring strategy is to start from where the old value is produced, create the new value there, and pass it side-by-side with the old value deeper down the call chain.
+For example, start from where the old value is produced, create the new value there, and pass it side-by-side with the old value deeper down the call chain.

 Example: